 Even today hunting for truffles seems like a ceremony that only a few experts can conduct with their trusted trained animals.
 It is important to remember that in Italy it is forbidden to go truffle hunting without dogs.

 What are Italian truffles?
-Where to find them?
+Where to find truffles in Italy?

 Where do Italian truffles grow?
 As for truffles Italy has several areas involved in the hunting for white truffles, including Marche, Lazio and Irpinia.